FREQUENTLY ASKED QUESTIONS

 14. How will we be able to afford Medicare for All?
 By providing coverage for less costly care, people will not need to use more costly care as much as they do now.
 By reducing the use of multiple private insurance companies, the cost of insurance, providers’ administrative costs and tax subsidies will all be reduced.
 By increasing the budget for Medicare’s administration, and streamlining care in one system the ability to monitor regulations and reduce fraud and waste will be improved.
-Altogether, the savings are vastly greater than the costs.
+Altogether, the savings are more than the costs.

 15. Are there any budget restrictions under Medicare for All?
 No. Under our plan we rely on methods that are shown to reduce costs rather than budget restrictions that could lead to unwanted rationing of care.